ahmed-algzery/Elsebha-policy-/README.md

 Children’s Privacy: If targeting children under 13, ensure the app remains free of ads and data collection requiring parental consent.
 Update Policy: If new features or third-party services are added, update the privacy policy and resubmit it in the Google Play Console.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Make your changes and commit (git commit -m "Add feature").
-Push to the branch (git push origin feature-branch).
-Create a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-For support or inquiries, contact [Insert your contact email here].